angleman/statsd/README.md

  * Install node.js
  * Clone the project
  * Create a config file from exampleConfig.js and put it somewhere
+ * Get your Datadog API key and generate an app key and stick them into your config file
  * Start the Daemon:

     node stats.js /path/to/config